Information for medical students

 Supporting your ongoing education

-We understand that the Coronavirus (COVID-19) pandemic is affecting all medical students.
-The UK’s health services are under significant pressure.
+We understand that the coronavirus (COVID-19) pandemic is affecting all medical students.
 Teaching in clinical and academic settings and many assessments have been modified or cancelled.
-You, your teachers, and other staff may also be off sick or self-isolating.
+You, your teachers, or other staff may also be off sick or self-isolating.